ssrando/ssrando/randomizer-changes.md

 - You can go past the Goron in Deep Woods without hitting the Goddess Cube
 - To raise the gate of time, the harp is required
 - The cutscene where groose lands in faron is skipped, he is directly in sealed temple now
-- Kikwi Ermit Yerbal spawns after obtaining Water Dragon Scale
+- Kikwi Hermit Yerbal spawns after obtaining Water Dragon Scale
 - The sacred water quest is skipped, the waterfall in front of Ancient Cistern is removed
 - Many Fi Texts are removed
 ### Skyview Temple